 Worldwide, there are 33 species of Pinnipeds, two of which are native to Ireland: the Harbour (or Common) Seal and the Grey Seal.

 - Scientific name: Halichoerus grypus (meaning ‘Hook Nosed Sea Pig’)

-- Grey Seals have a longer pupping season in Ireland; we have seen pups as early as August, however, normally they pup between the winter months of October and February.
+- Grey Seals have a longer pupping season in Ireland; we have seen pups as early as August, however, they normally pup throughout Autumn and Winter months (with a peak in October and November).

 - Pups are born at around 2.5 – 3.5ft (90-105cm) in length and weigh between 12 -16kg.